-Further details on remuneration and benefits relation to Financial Services
+Further details on remuneration and benefits related to financial services

-There are several important things that we want to ensure you are aware of before proceeding with coming on board as a client of Financial Spectrum.
+There are several important things that we want to ensure you are aware of before becoming a client of Financial Spectrum.
 While this information may have been provided to you earlier, we like to ensure that you are given every opportunity to understand how we operate.